 If the home is kept at 70 degrees Fahrenheit with the relative humidity at 40%, the wood will be in equilibrium with the home at 7.7% percent moisture content.
 If the temperature remains the same, but the humidity dropped to 25%, the wood will eventually dry out to 5.4% moisture content.

 This is why some seasonal expansion and contraction of flooring is considered normal, even when gaps or slight cupping appear.
-Seasonal gapping and cupping can only be minimized by proper acclimation in a home that remains very consistent in humidity and temperature.
+These issues can only be minimized by proper acclimation and keeping the home at a consistent humidity and temperature.